God's down payment to us

 After having saved us from our sinful past, the Eternal God now offers us a down payment on the future.
 Other scriptural passages called it entire sanctification or the baptism of the Holy Spirit.
 Here, Paul refers to it as the first installment that guarantees full payment of all God has promised us.

 Why hesitate?
-Why not accept this down payment, agreeing joyfully to fulfill the conditions He has laid down so we can one day receive full payment?
+Why not accept this down payment, agreeing joyfully to fulfill the conditions He has laid down so we can receive full payment one day?

 Discussion questions